CONFERENCE PROGRAM

 13:15 – 13:35

-Silver linings on the Bosphorus, Ümit Mesci, Curator, Istanbul Museum of Modern Art, Winner of the Portimão Museum Prize 2025 (Istanbul, Türkiye)
+Ümit Mesci, Curator, Istanbul Museum of Modern Art, Istanbul, Türkiye

 Introduction: Pedro Branco, European Museum Forum